Asteroid 3 Juno Observation Details

 Juno Daily Motion

-Juno will rise at 00:52, during twilight, and will ascend to 42° by the time twilight ends at 05:44.3 Juno will be visible until September, 9, when it will move too close to the Sun.
+Juno will rise before twilight begins, at 18:05, and will reach 46° elevation by the time twilight commences at 22:58.
+It will reach its transit at 48° by 23:58 and gradually fade away as the night ends at 04:02, maintaining an elevation of around 21°.3 Juno will be visible until September, 2, when it will move too close to the Sun.
 During this time, its proximity to the Sun will cause it to disappear from the night sky, making it unobservable for a while.

 Juno Rise and Set Timetable